Devin Askew: College career

 Askew was a starter for most of his freshman season at Kentucky despite struggling.
 As a freshman, he averaged 6.5 points and 2.9 assists per game, as his team finished with a 9–16 record.
 After the season, Askew transferred to Texas.

+As a sophomore, Askew saw his minutes cut in half due to the depth the Longhorns had.
+He averaged 2.1 points, 0.9 rebounds, and 1.3 assists per game in 14.9 minutes a game.
+Askew played in 34 games but only started in 3 of them.
+After the season, Askew transferred to California.

+In his junior year, Askew had his most productive year yet despite playing in just 13 games.
+He averaged 15.5 points, 3.4 rebounds, and 3.0 assists per game in 31.8 minutes a game, before going down with a hernia injury.
+In his senior year, Askew was only able to play 6 games before he injured his foot.
+At the end of his senior season, Askew transferred to Long Beach State for his final collegiate season.

 National team career

 In 2019, Askew helped the United States win its first gold medal at the FIBA 3x3 Under-18 World Cup in Ulaanbaatar, Mongolia.